parameshn/BOOKSTORE-SPRING-BOOT/README.md

 ## Support

-For technical support or questions:
-- Create an issue in the GitHub repository
+For technical support or questions, please create an issue in the GitHub repository.
-- Contact: [your-email@example.com]

 ---